IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_functions.rst

 This documents the functions stored in our Twilio function service "ilao."

 All of our Twilio functions are stored in the ilao service in Twilio's functions.

+Guided navigation functions used in our Twilio SMS are documented in :ref:`guided_nav_functions` documentation.

 Function standards
 ======================